Airfield Models - How To

 • Inserting a lot of metal-head pins heads through balsa wood and into boards using my thumb loses it's appeal pretty quickly.
 Plastic pin heads have broken during insertion which sent the newly exposed bare metal end of the pin deep into my thumb or finger.

-• I mentioned above that magnets can suspend and clamp leading and trailing edges.
+• Magnets can suspend and clamp leading and trailing edges.
 The pin way is to cross-pin through the leading and trailing edges at every single rib.
-One magnet per rib instead of two or more pins.
+It's one magnet per rib instead of two or more pins.
 It takes one minute instead of however long it takes to put all those pins in place.

 • Pins punch holes through the wood.
 I don't find that objectionable until I accidentally bend a pin and it rips a big hole in the wood that can't be repaired without leaving an ugly scar which as far as I know could bring the end of the world.